mishakorzik/mishakorzik/README.md

 - 👋 Hi, I’m @mishakorzik
 - 👀 I’m interested in hacking & cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me misakorzik528@gmail.com
 ---